robert-hardy/statistical_inference/PITCHME.md

 B uses Bayes's theorem for the update process.

+---

+Coming next, a picture inspired by the Puga, Kryzwinski and Altman paper

 ---?image=plots/tosses.png&size=auto 70%
----

-That picture was inspired by the calculation done in the Puga, Kryzwinski and Altman paper.

 ---

 Two coins: one is fair, one is biased (75% prob of H).